vanJoseph/wilderSudoku/README.md

 # wilderSudoku
-A library used for loading, solving, and displaying sudokupuzzles
+A library used to create algorithms for solving 9x9 sudoku puzzles.

-The core classes are in the wilderSudoku Package.
-The Sudoku class is u